clux/probes.hugo/content/post/2022-12-07-running-year.md

 > complete all activities of daily living without excessive fatigue and/or breathlessness and be able to walk on the flat without getting breathless

 So, yeah.
 Use your masks while indoors people.
 [Each time you get reinfected, the risks increase](https://www.reuters.com/business/healthcare-pharmaceuticals/repeat-covid-is-riskier-than-first-infection-study-finds-2022-11-10/).
+Hopefully, I can find a way back.

 ## Random Thoughts
 ### Next year

-Provided recovery allows; I hope to keep the volume, even though it's a bit much (and just doing a fraction of it will be enough stay healthy).
-I want to see how far I can stretch it for a bit longer given it's made me a lot healthier, sharper, and leaner.
+Provided recovery allows; I hope to keep the volume.
+It **is a bit much** - and just doing a fraction of it will for sure be enough to just stay healthy - but I kind of want to see how far I can stretch it for a bit longer.
+It's also made me feel sharper.

-Also kind of want to train specifically for shorter distances like 1M / 3000 / 5k, even though beating PBs at this points does come with 8+ hours of mandatory training a week and injury risks so how much this is carried on next year is heavily conditional on nothing bad happening - a statement generally not served with good odds in the 2020s.
+Might train specifically for shorter distances like 1M / 3000 / 5k, even though beating PBs at this points does come with 8+ hours of mandatory training a week and injury risks so how much this is carried on next year is heavily conditional on nothing bad happening - a statement generally not served with good odds in the 2020s.

 Not planning on higher distance events like marathons just because of how detrimental it seems to be to your overall [immune system](https://pubmed.ncbi.nlm.nih.gov/17465622/) and how much recovery you need.
 My current line of thinking is; why train for 4 months for an event that takes you out of the game for 2-4 weeks?
 Better find a smooth average that you can sustain.